With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreTcn Behavioral Health Services Inc is one of mental health facilities in Greene County, Ohio, located at 600 East Dayton Yellow Springs Road, 45324 zip code.
 Tcn Behavioral Health Services Inc provides outpatient treatment.
-Tcn Behavioral Health Services Inc provides cognitive behavioral therapy, trauma therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-Tcn Behavioral Health Services Inc also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Tcn Behavioral Health Services Inc include vocational rehabilitation services, family psychoeducation and intensive case management.
+Tcn Behavioral Health Services Inc provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Tcn Behavioral Health Services Inc also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided at Tcn Behavioral Health Services Inc include case management, assertive community treatment and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.